Zypperman/xiandan/Organised/05 CS Practical/Languages/HTML CSS XML/Flexbox.md

 - `justify-content` can take values `flex-start`  `flex-end` to stick to the start or end of the main axis.
     - `center` keeps everything to the middle of the main axis
     - `space-between` distributes all items across the main axis
-    - `space-around` is just `space-between` with extra padding at the start and end of the main axis -`space-evenly` is just `space-around` but all spaces involved are now the same length.
+    - `space-around` is just `space-between` with extra padding at the start and end of the main axis.
+        - the padding at the start and end are half the size of the between items.
+    -`space-evenly` is just `space-around` but all spaces involved are now the same length.

 - `align-items` does the same thing as `justify content` except for the cross axis.
 Above 3 values apply.